mu-semtech/mu-javascript-template/README.md

 ## Developing with the template

-When developing, you can use the template image, mount the volume with your sources on `/app` and add a link to the database.
+When developing, you can use the template image, mount the volume with your sources in `/app` and add a link to the database.
+Set the `NODE_ENV` environment variable to `development`.
 The service will live-reload on changes.
 You'll need to restart the container when you define additional dependencies in your `package.json`.

     docker run --link virtuoso:database \
            -v `pwd`:/app \
            -p 8888:80 \
+           -e NODE_ENV=development \
            --name my-js-test \
            semtech/mu-javascript-template